 We’ve written in the past about how to use SCORM compliant authoring tools.
 It outlines everything, including exporting your SCORM file.
 But what happens next?

-When you export your course to a SCORM format, two important things happen:
+When you export your course to a SCORM format, two important things occur:

 - Inside the zip is a file called imsmanifest.xml.
 This manifest file specifies the contents of the zip.
 For example, an aircraft’s manifest file would detail the names of passengers, where they’re seated in the aircraft, the weight of the cargo in the hold, and a wealth of other information about the aircraft and its “contents”.
 The imsmanifest.xml serves a similar purpose – it details the contents of the zip package – but we’ll get into the nitty gritty of why that matters later on.

-- Your authoring tool will also have included files that it didn’t create but that are SCORM specific.
-These are called the SCORM API communications and logic files and are at the heart of why the package can be defined as a SCORM course.
-The files allow your course to communicate with a SCORM compliant LMS that understands the same SCORM protocols.
+- Your authoring tool will also have included files that it didn’t create that are SCORM specific.
+These are called the SCORM API communications and logic files, they’re at the heart of why the package can be defined as a SCORM course.
+These files allow your course to communicate with a SCORM compliant LMS that understands the same SCORM protocols.